 Learn more about the Zika Virus Prevention Methods The risk of Zika virus transmission can be greatly reduced through these prevention methods.

-¨ Use Environmental Protection Agency (EPA) – registered insect repellents.
+When possible, avoid places and times when mosquitoes bite.
+Wear long sleeved shirts and long pants which are loose fitting and light colored.
+Use Environmental Protection Agency (EPA) registered insect repellents.
 Always follow the product label instructions.
-When used as directed, EPA – registered insect repellents are proven safe and effective, even for pregnant and breast – feeding women.
-EPA – registered insect repellents include:
+When used as directed, EPA registered insect repellents are proven to be safe and effective, even for pregnant and breast feeding women.

-- Picaridin (also known as KBR 3023);
+- Picaridin (also known as KBR 3023)

 - Oil of lemon eucalyptus (OLE) or PMD (Products containing OLE include Repel and Off!
-Botanicals);
+Botanicals)

-Treat clothing and gear with permethrin or purchase permethrin – treated items:
+Treat clothing and gear with permethrin or purchase permethrin treated items:

-- Permethrin – treated clothing remains protective after multiple washings, see product label for information regarding how long the protection will last;
+- Permethrin treated clothing remains protective after multiple washings, see product label for information regarding how long the protection will last;

 - If treating items oneself, carefully follow the product instructions;

 - Never use permethrin products directly on skin as they are only intended to treat clothing or gear.